100% Free Consultation (225) 412-6348

 • Punitive damages when an owner willfully ignores safety rules or withholds maintenance and cure

-We've Represented Victims of History's Most Tragic Maritime Disasters
+Representing Victims of History's Most Tragic Maritime Disasters

-Free Consultation with Experienced Louisiana Maritime Lawyers
+Get a Free Consultation with Our Experienced Louisiana Maritime Lawyers Today

 Maritime accidents can leave you with a lot of questions, anxiety, and fear about your future.
 It can be difficult to know where you’re going to get the help that you need and if you will be able to take care of yourself and your loved ones.
 At Arnold & Itkin, we want you to know that we are here to help you through this.